seobioh/drf_baseline/README.md

 # 🚀 DRF Baseline

-**DRF Baseline** is a Django REST Framework (DRF) boilerplate designed to help you quickly set up and start a new DRF project.
+**DRF Baseline** is a Django REST Framework boilerplate that helps you quickly set up a clean, scalable backend for your next project.
-It provides a structured environment with separate configurations for **development** and **deployment**, ensuring a smooth transition from local testing to production.

-It includes pre-configured dotenv, JWT, CORS, static files and Dockerfile.
+It supports `.env` configuration, JWT authentication, CORS setup, static file handling, and production-ready deployment structure.

 ---